bnossum/midgetv/README.md

 to iCE40UP5K FPGAs and programmed to the upduino2 development board.
 Some resulting sizes of the core is described below.
 Real-world usage of midgetv will certainly be larger, and slower.
-These numbers will slightly change, so treat them as slightly optimistic, and indicative only.
+These numbers will change, so treat them as slightly optimistic, and indicative only.

 Most of the code of `midgetv` is written in two versions, one